Community Links

 Read about all our community initiatives past and present.

-It is a core part of the Buxton Fringe's philosophy that art is for all and we recognise the need to spread the word in our local community.
+It is a core part of the Buxton Fringe's philosophy that the arts are for all and we recognise the need to spread the word in our local community.
 By making more people aware of the Fringe, we hope to bring the arts to a wider audience.
 We would also like to encourage more people to perform and exhibit.

 Peak Forest Primary School students with Fringe vice-chair Keith Savage